 Gophers early bowl outlook: Popular destinations await — if they make it

-As college football's regular season reaches its traditional midpoint, it's easy to look forward to what the playoff and bowl picture might look like.
+As college football's regular season reaches its traditional midpoint, it's easier to look forward to what the playoff and bowl picture might look like.

 For the Gophers, reaching a bowl for the fifth time in coach P.J.
 Fleck's seven years at Minnesota is no foregone conclusion.
-They're 3-3 entering Saturday's game at No. 24 Iowa and are coming off a 42-point loss to No. 2 Michigan.
+They are 3-3 entering Saturday's game at No. 24 Iowa and are coming off a 42-point loss to No. 2 Michigan in their previous game.

 There are several questions that will be answered between Saturday and the Nov.
 25 finale vs. Wisconsin.
 Here are a handful: